 Whatever the focus, I will listen to you thoughtfully, with an intention to understand you, your life and your experience of living, and create an experience that attends to your psychological needs, whether focused on specific goals, your larger life or a need simply to explore your psychological world more openly.

 Sometimes, it can be difficult to share our inner lives, especially if we've learned to judge or censure ourselves.
 Even with an invitation, the process of sharing may not feel natural --- I understand!
 By the time we become adults ... long before we reach maturity ... many of us become unsure, afraid or ashamed by parts of ourselves.
 We may share some aspects of ourselves with the world and conceal others, and although this may seem imperative for our safety, it often costs us our authenticity, and with it, our capacity for spontaneity, self-expression and joy.

 In the context of the therapeutic process, it can be both relieving and liberating to acknowledge our most vulnerable feelings, especially feelings that may evoke feeling of shame or fear in other contexts or situations.
 The presence of someone caring and empathic, offering therapeutic encouragement and support for the emergence of the self, can often help persons begin to relate to themselves more compassionately.
 The experience of such therapeutic support can also help facilitate the development of a more secure, safe, cohesive and integrated sense of self and heightened well-being.

 Many child development theorists have speculated that as children, we only need one thoughtful and attentive adult to care for us to help us learn and grow.
-Often I believe that a corollary can be true for us as adults.
+Often I believe that a corollary can be true for adults.
 The experience of attunement and empathy that can be offered by a sensitive, caring and skillful psychotherapist can be profoundly reparative.
 It can provide a frame of reference for experiences of closeness, as well as help alter, revise or reconstitute interpersonal “templates” of experience based on historic relationships which may have been neglectful, abusive or unresponsive.